 where $\eta$ represents the worst-case violation cost, $(\vp^{\textrm{rec}}_\vxi, \vs_{\vxi})$ are the wait-and-see second-stage decisions for each vertex in $\mathcal{V}$, and $\Omega(\vx, \vxi) = \{ (\vp^{\textrm{rec}}, \vs): \black{\mH\vx + \mD\vp^{\textrm{rec}}(\vxi) - \vs(\vxi) \leq \mE\vxi + \vh, \,\vs(\vxi)\geq \vzero }\}$ is the feasible set of the second-stage problem, given $\vx, \vxi$.
 The objective function \eqref{2ro-reform-obj} consists of the DA scheduling cost and the worst-case violation cost. \black{Note that \eqref{c3_2ro-reform} includes the RT constraints for particular realizations of $\vxi$, which could be interpreted as reserve deployment scenarios.
 Hence, the ARO formulation formally justifies the industry intuition of adding deployment scenarios to the DA problem.} When \eqref{c3_2ro-reform} is \black{satisfied without slack activation for all vertices, $\eta$ equals zero.} \black{If any slack is non-zero, then $\eta$ is positive, and supply-demand balance is not guaranteed within $\mathcal{U}$.} \black{In those cases, it is worth examining whether the system lacks reserves at the system level or at specific nodes and how accurate model inputs, such as $\mathcal{U}$ and $\vc^{\textrm{viol}}$, are.}

 The ARO reformulation shows that the success of the deployment scenarios hinges on the careful construction of these scenarios.
 The number of vertices in $\mathcal{U}$ may be exponential to the dimension of $\vxi$, making vertex enumeration impractical for solving \eqref{2ro-reform} to optimality.
-The next section presents two methods for constructing deployment scenarios from a set $\mathcal{E}$ of forecast error scenarios, which is one type of probabilistic forecast \cite{haupt2019_use_prob_forecast}.